chriswheeldon-peakon/sequelize-transaction-ref-issue/README.md

 This is intended to reproduce a memory leak we have encountered using Sequelize v6 since the introduction of https://github.com/sequelize/sequelize/pull/15818 when using CLS with Sequelize.

 This change copied the transaction onto the options object during load/update/etc operations and that reference seems to be retained through the `include` property of the `_options` property of the returned model.
-Given that the transaction is not retained on the `_options` object itself, but only on the included models in _options, makes me suspicious that this could be an oversight in the handling of the transaction property introduced in the change.
+Given that the transaction is not retained on the `_options` object itself, but only on the included models in `_options`, makes me suspicious that this could be an oversight in the handling of the transaction property introduced in the change.

 The code in index.js will, every one second, create a new cls context and run a transaction within it.
 In this transaction a model will be loaded with a relation included.
 The promise to load the model and the model, once loaded, will both be stored on the cls context.
 If you take a heapsnapshot you will see that one instance of the model per execution of the transaction will be retained.